Cliffe, Richmondshire

-Cliffe is a small village and civil parish in Richmondshire district of North Yorkshire, England.
+Cliffe is a small village and civil parish in the county of North Yorkshire, England.
 A stream called the Glen runs through the village to the Tees.
 It is in the Teesdale and Yorkshire Dales national park.
 It is about 6 mi west of Darlington, 10 mi north of Richmond and near Piercebridge.

 The village has a long history, as shown by the number and range of archaeological sites from tumuli to an English Civil War battleground, most of which are scheduled monuments. and the area is largely agricultural.
 It is notable for its 17th-century Grade II listed George Hotel, where the story behind the song My Grandfather's Clock is said to have originated in 1875.

 In 2015 North Yorkshire County Council estimated the population of the village to be 30.
 The civil parish's 2011 Census population count was fewer than 100, therefore information taken by ONS was included in the Manfield parish (together with Aldbrough St John and Melsonby parishes) these form the Melsonby ward, which was recorded as 1,406.

+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.